skillrepos/copilot-hands-on/labs.md

 function splitURLandReturn
 ```

 12. With this function name, Copilot should suggest a full function definition - in fact it may suggest several.
 To see the options, hover over the first line and a small window should appear.
 This window will show many options there are and provide "<" and ">" links to toggle between them.
-If there is more than one, click on the "<" and ">" buttons to see the differences in the available suggestions.
+If there is only one, you might try typing a space.
+Then click on the "<" and ">" buttons to see the differences in the available suggestions.

 ![alternative suggestions inline](./images/cdd221.png?raw=true "alternative suggestions inline")